getButterfly/imagepress/readme.txt

 * FIX: Fixed FontAwesome URL
 * UPDATE: Updated grid library and fixed several conflicts and performance issues
 * UPDATE: Removed number of images per row and made all images responsive and adaptive to screen width
-* UPDATE: Replaced radiobox sorter with a <select> element for better theme compatibility and better styling
+* UPDATE: Replaced radiobox sorter with a dropdown element for better theme compatibility and better styling
 * UPDATE: Removed a deprecated function to get current user details
 * UPDATE: Updated the lazy loading library
 * UPDATE: Removed unused code from JS functions